kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/02-getting-started-with-docker.md

 questions:
 - "What is the Binder Project?"
 - "How does the Binder Project use Docker?"
-- "How can I use Binder to create a sharable, interactive, and reproducible environment for my research project?"
+- "How can I use Binder to create a sharable, interactive, and reproducible research project?"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---